-- 3 tbs Grassfed Organic Ghee (or as much as you need to fry your meat)
+- 3 tablespoons ghee (or as much as you need to fry your meat)

-- Put the pork in your crock pot and add salt, pepper, oregano, cumin and chili powder to both sides of the meat.
+- Put the pork in a crock pot and add salt, pepper, oregano, cumin and chili powder to both sides of the meat.

 - Add the onion, garlic, serrano pepper, bay leaf and cinnamon stick on top.